 The HCBF trustees do not initiate projects; we administer the trust, invest its funds and make decisions on applications for grants.
 Anyone in the parish can make an application for a community benefit grant - whether on behalf of an existing organisation or not.
 We would very much like to hear from you if you have an idea for a project with a community benefit which you'd like to pursue and which needs funding.
 We can also help you with more details of what can be funded (we can't, for example, fund education in institutions) and how to make an application.

-If you would like to apply for such a grant, then please use the attached form and return to me either by email or by post (address below).
+If you would like to apply for such a grant, then please use the application form below and return to me by email at [email protected]

 The Trustees will present a report at the Parish Assembly each year in April/May.

-A copy of the HCBF’s constitution can be found on the Charity Commission website at:
+A copy of the HCBF’s constitution can be viewed below and found on the Charity Commission website at:

 http://apps.charitycommission.gov.uk/Showcharity/RegisterOfCharities/CharityWithoutPartB.aspx?RegisteredCharityNumber=1175843&SubsidiaryNumber=0 use the charity number 1175843 in the search facility.